Documentation/Orra Press

 A high-fidelity brick-wall limiter built for the end of the chain.
 Combines a soft-clip pre-stage, a lookahead envelope follower, parallel fast and slow release, intersample-peak (ISP) prediction, and oversampled true-peak detection per the ITU-R BS.1770 standard.
 The QUALITY pill row picks an oversampling tier - Standard (4×), High (8×), or Ultra (16×) - with the higher tiers trading CPU for tighter ISP control on aggressive masters.

 The STYLE button row chooses the soft-clip curve and the fast-release ballistics: Clean (gentle tanh, transparent), Warm (medium tanh with audible second / third harmonic content), or Smash (cubic soft-knee approaching a hard clip for maximum loudness).
+Gain reduction is downwards by design; the styles' program-dependent saturation is Orra's take on upwards compression.

 ControlRangePurpose